 A facial aspect indicating an emotion; also, the means by which an artist communicates ideas and emotions.

 The arrangement of the individual elements within a work of art so as to form a unified whole; also used to refer to a work of art, music, or literature, or its structure or organization.

 Derived from the French verb coller, meaning “to glue,” collage refers to both the technique and the resulting work of art in which fragments of paper and other materials are arranged and glued or otherwise affixed to a supporting surface.

 The area of an artwork that appears farthest away from the viewer; also, the area against which a figure or scene is placed.

 Choose two portraits to study in MoMA’s online collection.
 Make a list of everything you see in each portrait.
 Organize your notes and write a one-page summary of what you noticed about these two portraits.

 Create a Symbolic Self-Portrait

 Write 10 words that describe you.
 Choose one or two of those words and come up with a symbol that represents who you are.
-Make a drawing, painting, or collage of yourself, incorporating a symbol into your composition.
+Make a drawing, painting, or collage of yourself, incorporating your symbol into your composition.

 Make a Portrait of Someone You Know